Skip to main content

 AUDIT COMMITTEE

 The City’s Auditor General Ken Hughes presented his Annual Report to the Audit Committee this week, with disappointing results.
 His audit included a review of City Leases; The Social Housing Registry; Corporate Security; Compliance With Ambulance Service Documentation; Public Works and Environmental Services Contract Management; Frozen Services And Hydrant Management And Maintenance; Recreation, Cultural And Facility Services Management Processes; and Building Engineering And Energy Management.
 Overall, the AG gave 30 recommendations where the City can and should improve, especially for management procedures; the City has agreed to all 30 of these recommendations.
-See the full report here.
+See the full report here(link is external).

 CITY COUNCIL

-At City Council, a new work plan was approved for the City’s planning team that will result in a new Official Plan by the end of March 2021, 6 months sooner than the original November 2021 initially proposed by staff.
+At City Council, a new work plan(link is external) was approved for the City’s planning team that will result in a new Official Plan by the end of March 2021, 6 months sooner than the original November 2021 initially proposed by staff.

-Council also approved funding to permanently staff the well-loved enhanced Temporary Traffic Calming Measures Program, and a streamlined study process for permanent traffic-calming plans.
+Council also approved funding to permanently staff the well-loved enhanced Temporary Traffic Calming Measures Program(link is external), and a streamlined study process(link is external) for permanent traffic-calming plans.
 The new process will prioritize neighborhood streets where small changes would have big impacts, allowing the City to address traffic issues in more neighbourhoods with a goal of making streets safer for all users.

-Other approvals included changes to the Road Activity By-law which includes restricting road cuts into pavement less than three years old, expanding peak-hour restrictions on road work, increasing notification timelines, and more.
+Other approvals included changes to the Road Activity By-law(link is external) which includes restricting road cuts into pavement less than three years old, expanding peak-hour restrictions on road work, increasing notification timelines, and more.

-To see all items that came to Council this week, see the City of Ottawa’s website here.
+To see all items that came to Council this week, see the City of Ottawa’s website here.(link is external)